pengsihua2023/HIV-1-M-SPBEnv/README.md

 HIV-1 can be divided into 4 groups: M, N, O and P, and Group M is the most widely distributed worldwide, which is divided into 12 different subtypes or sub-subtypes, namely A1, A2, B, C, D, F1, F2, G, H, J, K, and L. The formation of various subtypes or sub-subtypes of HIV-1 group M is the result of continuous molecular evolution.
 Correct classification of subtypes or sub-subtypes is important for vaccine design, therapeutic drugs, and effective prevention and control of AIDS in the global community.

 Precise M subtype or sub-subtype classification relies on phylogenetic analysis of specific gene sequences.
 In the past, subtypes were roughly determined through homologous searches in the NCBI database.
 The accuracy depended on the searcher's judgment level, and sometimes even the correct judgment could not be made.
 Classification of HIV-1 subtype based on statistical modeling methods has also been developed, but due to the small sample size of some subtypes, this has caused great limitations in the tools derived from statistical modeling.
-Therefore, we developed a deep learning-based method, which we named HIV-SPBEnv.
+Therefore, we developed a deep learning-based method, which we named HIV-1-M-SPBEnv.

 To address the issue of samples being scarce for some subtypes, we successfully used artificial genetic mutation methods to synthesize new machine learning samples, thereby cleverly solving the problem of insufficient samples for some subtypes.